cmu-delphi/covidcast-modeling/intervention_mobility/README.md

   * Do mandatory policies seem to be more effective than recommended policies in reducing mobility?

 ## Conclusion

 This work has shown a way to estimate the effect of the emergency declaration on mobility during the pandemic.
-The mandatory COVID19 policies tend to be more effective on the areas that have large population, small percent of people in poverty, high percent of people with education backgrounds, low unemployment rate.
+The emegency declaration tend to be more effective in reducing mobility in the areas that have large population, small percent of people in poverty, high percent of people with education backgrounds, low unemployment rate.
+One can apply the same strategy to estimate the causal effect of a single intervention so long there is no any other interventions happening concurrently.

-In general, having accounted for the case count signals, government interventions are more effective to increase staying at home signal and restaurant visit.
-Bar restriction and school clousure seem to have a greater effect to increase staying at home signal among all other interventions in California.
-Other interventions, in contrary, reduce stay at home signal in California.
-The effects of the interventions vary across counties.
-On the other hand, emergency declaration increases the stay home signal in some counties of Texas.
-Also, in general, public mask reduces stay at home signal in Texas.

-Also, we see that wearing masks may help increase restaurant visit.
-For example, business mask seems to stimulate the increase of the restaurant visit.
-Moreover, public masks increases the number of restaurant visit in most of the counties in California.
+Also, we provide a way to estimate the effects of interventions when the potential confounding variables are observed.
+Having accounted for case count signals and number of outpatient visits, we see that governemnt interventions can be more significiant in reducing the mobility in terms of restaurant visit.
+For example, in Allegaheny county in Pennsylvania, among all governemnt interventions, only mandatory stay at home order reduces restaurant visit significantly at 0.05 significant level.
+On the other hand, bar restriction and gathering restriction significantly reduce restaurant visit in Yolo county in California in comparison with other interventions.

-We rank the effectiveness of the intervention on mobility in terms of the regression coefficient in a multiple regression setting.
-We leave characterization for the ranks of the effect of intervention on county-level as a future work.
-Other regression methods such as non-parametric regression should also be used for further study.
+We leave characterization for the ranks of the effect of interventions on county-level as a future work.
+Other regression methods such as non-parametric regression such as generalized additive models can also be used for further study.
+One should note that the effects of the interventions vary across counties in general.
+This study assumes that every county strictly follows all state-wide policies.
+It is encouraged to study a specific county in order to make a more precise conclusion on the effects of the intervention.

 ## Deliverables